Naiml007/GrimSwapper/README.md

 ## Installation

 1. Download the latest version from **releases**. -->
-2. Extract the zip and run the AeSplashChanger.exe
+2. Extract the zip and run the GrimSwapper.exe
 3. Import Your Custom Splash Screen
 4. Then Export
 5. Done!